daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 **[2016-10-09]** Added a [small section](#server-pro) on Shiny Server Pro.

 **[2017-04-04]** Added a [section](#host-rmd) on hosting Rmd files on a shiny server.

+**[2017-10-17]** Updated instructions to use Ubuntu 16.04 instead of 14.04 and changed using vim to using nano because it's easier for beginners.

 # Resources {#resources}